Attic Mold: Causes, Removal & Prevention Guide (2026)

 Control Moisture Sources

-- Seal air leaks from the living space below
+- Seal air leaks from the living space below (around recessed lights, plumbing stacks, attic hatches)

 - Insulate HVAC ducts in unconditioned attic space

-- Address roof leaks immediately
+- Address roof leaks immediately — even small leaks cause roof leak mold

 Regular Inspections

-- Check your attic at least twice yearly (spring and fall)
+- Check your attic at least twice yearly — spring and fall

 - Look for signs of water intrusion after major storms